 During elaboration, a principal quantum number n = n '+ k.
 The secondary quantum number n 'determines the angular (radial) momentum and eccentricity of the ellipse.
-For n '= 0 circular orbits arise.
-The lateral quantum number k describes the angular momentum that the hydrogen electron can take.
+For n '= 0, circular orbits arise.
+Finally, the lateral quantum number k describes the hydrogen electron's angular momentum.

 What Is the Wilson-sommerfeld Formula?

-The Wilson-Sommerfeld formula represented a key element for the definition of a Bohr-Sommerfeld model.
+The Wilson-Sommerfeld formula represented an essential element for defining the Bohr-Sommerfeld model.

-In this model, electrons were supposed to travel around the nucleus in elliptical orbits, as opposed to Bohr's original model in that they moved in circular orbits.
+In this model, electrons were supposed to travel around the nucleus in elliptical orbits instead of Bohr's original model in that they moved in circular orbits.